nepalikingpin/newrepository/README.md

 # newrepository
-This is a new reposirory
+This is a new repository
+This is a change in the readme file